Jayant-Gade/Online-Radio-For-TV/README.md

 ## <img align="left" src="images/remote-control-2.svg" width="30" alt="Remote Usage" /> Usage

 Here are some usage examples done on an Android TV.

+Note:-Some features like Indian Default Stations was removed but will come in future.
 <table><tr><td>

 ### <img align="left" src="images/direction.svg" width="30" alt="D-Pad" />  <ins>Navigation Using D-Pad</ins>